diptejsaner/Collision-Avoidance-using-Markov-Decision-Process/README.md

 # Collision-Avoidance-using-Markov-Decision-Process
-Avoiding car collisions using MDP process
+Avoiding car collisions using MDP

 - State space is a 2D grid with obstacle and destination locations.
 - Reward space is in the form of costs (negative rewards) for moving and collision.
 Destination reward is positive.